All posts by admin

 Chengdu – Pandas and Spicy Food

-The best time to visit Chengdu is spring (March to May) and autumn (September to November).
-Chengdu has a mild climate, but summers can be hot and humid, while winters can get chilly.
-These in-between seasons are ideal for wandering the city, visiting the panda center, and indulging in spicy Sichuan cuisine.
+The best seasons to visit Chengdu are spring (March to May) and fall (September to November).
+Although Chengdu has a pleasant climate, the summers can be hot and muggy and the winters can be chilly.
+Exploring the city, visiting the Panda Center, and indulging in fiery Sichuan cuisine are all excellent during this season.

 Lhasa – Spiritual and Scenic